-- The Office is staffed until 6:00pm and should know the timings, venue and year groups involved in the activity (staff leading the activity must either check it is on SIMS or that it has been put on Firefly - For any activity beyond 6.30 in the evening or at weekends or holiday time, 2 members of school staff must be on site at all times - Know where the first aid kits, grab bags and accident books are kept, and know what to do should the fire alarm ring (initially assemble senior girls under the yellow canopy and prep girls at the statue and wait there with them until further advice or the all-clear is given by the member of staff on duty). - Take a register at the start of the activity and keep a copy of this for at least the remainder of the academic year - Remain in charge of all the girls in your activity and supervise them at all times, including breaks - For any activity starting after 6.30pm on a school day, girls must either be off site between end of school and the start of the activity, or must be under the supervision of a specific member of school staff - After the activity staff must remain on site supervising the girls until the last student has been either collected or taken to aftercare - In the event of an injury/accident the member of staff on duty should be alerted SLT phone number is 0751 801 6766 and they will assess whether an ambulance is needed or whether the pupil can be treated on site

-If the injury is life threatening then an ambulance should be called immediately.
-The person who summons the ambulance should ensure that clear instructions are given as to which entrance the ambulance staff should use to access the site and to whom they should report; and make sure this onsite person is aware of this.
+- The Office is staffed until 6:00pm and should know the timings, venue and year groups involved in the activity (staff leading the activity must either check it is on SOCS) - For any activity beyond 6.30 in the evening or at weekends or holiday time, 2 members of school staff must be on site at all times - Know where the first aid kits and grab bags are kept, and know what to do should the fire alarm sound.
+Follow the Fire Procedures.
+The primary muster point is located on the rear field adjacent to the statue. - Take a register at the start of the activity. - Remain in charge of all the pupils in your activity and supervise them at all times, including breaks - For any activity starting after 6.30pm on a school day, pupils must either be off site between end of school and the start of the activity, or must be under the supervision of a specific member of school staff - After the activity staff must remain on site supervising the pupils until the last student has been either collected or taken to aftercare - In the event of a minor injury/accident the member of staff present should assess whether first aid is required and locate a trained first aider (if they are not one themselves).
+The parent should be informed at the earliest opportunity. - If the injury is life threatening then an ambulance should be called immediately.
+The person who summons the ambulance should ensure that clear instructions are given as to which entrance the ambulance staff should use to access the site and to whom they should report; and make sure this on-site person is aware of this.
 The person calling for the ambulance should also ensure that that ambulance staff have clear access to the accident site/injured person(s).
 A member of staff will always accompany a student in the ambulance and will stay with a child in hospital until their parents have been contacted.